charlessilva1983/happypuzzlemobile/README.md

 # happypuzzlemobile
-A very simple mobile puzzle-game made with Unity IDE that I've developed as an birthday gift to my son.
+A very simple mobile puzzle-game made with Unity IDE and C# that I've developed as an birthday gift to my son.